RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 ##### Caption example

 > ![Image of a silk tapestry of a dragon and flowers](images/Dragon_tapestry.jpg)
-> Figure 2.
-Artist unknown, *Tapestry with Dragons and Flowers,* 11-12th C., Silk tapestry, 53.3 x 33 cm, The Metropolitan Museum of Art, https<nolink>://www.metmuseum.org/art/collection/search/39733?
+> {.figure-text}Figure 2.
+Artist unknown, *Tapestry with Dragons and Flowers,* 11-12th C., Silk tapestry, 53.3 x 33 cm, The Metropolitan Museum of Art, https<nolink>://www.metmuseum.org/art/collection/search/39733? {/.figure-text}

 or if found in a book

-> Figure 2.
-Artist unknown, *Tapestry with Dragons and Flowers,* 11-12th C., Silk tapestry, 53.3 x 33 cm, The Metropolitan Museum of Art, in Alicia Jaynes and  James Liaw, *Weaving in silk,* (London: Periwinkle Press: 1968), 37.
+> {.figure-text}Figure 2.
+Artist unknown, *Tapestry with Dragons and Flowers,* 11-12th C., Silk tapestry, 53.3 x 33 cm, The Metropolitan Museum of Art, in Alicia Jaynes and  James Liaw, *Weaving in silk,* (London: Periwinkle Press: 1968), 37. {/.figure-text}

 ###### end-subtype-content